Kamassury/IED/README.md

 	* ``tec``: technique for changing the learning rate (`ReduceLROnPlateau` or `CyclicalLearningRate`)

 ---
-Important routines can be found in the code [uteis](uteis), especially:
+Important routines can be found in the module [uteis](uteis.py), especially:

 * ``training_generator``: simulates the transmission of codewords via the AWGN channel for model training
 * ``getfer``: computes the metrics BLER, BER, ...